D-UCL/PBA-dApp/README.md

 # PBA-dApp
-Project bank account (PBA) decentralised test-app for making payments in the construction industry.
+Project blockchain account test-app for managing payments in a construction project.

 TBC...